Vencordian/Vencordian/src/plusplugins/fakeProfile/README.md

 </p>

 ## ❤️Final words
-If you feel loved or interested in this project, you can leave us **1 star** and share this project with people who have the same needs as you.
-That will be a great motivation for we to continue developing this project to become much better.
+If you feel loved or interested in this project, you can leave us a **star** and share this project with people who have the same needs as you.
+That will be a great motivation for us to continue developing this project to make it become even better.
 Thank you so much.
 <p align="center">
   <a href="https://github.com/sampathgujarathi/fakeProfile" style="pointer-events: none; cursor: default;">
     <img src="https://m3-markdown-badges.vercel.app/stars/2/2//sampathgujarathi/fakeProfile" alt="Leave us a star" width="200">